HOME | LISTEN | ATTEND | PHOTOS | PRESS

 - You can sign up for any event you see posted on the extempoVT.com homepage.

 - The lineup fills up fast & early: sometimes even a month before the date of a show.

 - Week-of, same-day, or at-the-door sign-up is rarely available & not recommended.

 - The person signing up must be the person telling the story: No third-party sign-ups!

 - If you tell a story, you get in FREE.

-- Sign-up is open to any adult, but given that it's a competition, you should not consider yourself a professional raconteur.
+- Sign-up is open to any adult, although you should not consider yourself a professional raconteur.

 - Practice looks like different things to different people, but...
 PRACTICE!
 PRACTICE!
 PRACTICE!